Qiskit/RFCs/0000-overhaul-qiskit-experiments.md

 ```

 This mechanism doesn't require the access authorization to the IBM experiment service.
-To recover the executor instance, we just need to store the job ids in the job executor and the analysis callbacks in the analysis executor.
+To recover the executor instance, we just need to store the job IDs in the circuit executor and the analysis callbacks in the analysis executor.
 Note that the analysis callbacks are now callable analysis instances, and they can provide class information and attached option values.
 We just need to store this information locally in a temporary or application folder.
 This is somewhat like `git stash save` and `git stash pop`.